genmce/AHK_Generic-Midi-Program/README.md

 # AHK_Generic-Midi-Program
+December 15, 2018
+I have come back to work on this project again - I would love help on it.
+Goals -
+   - Create new version 0.7
+   - Clean up the code and comment better
+   - Rename Midi Under the hood.ahk to  Midi_In_Out_Library.ahk
+   - Document how to make hotkeys to midi with clear examples
+   - Document how to make midi to keypress with clear examples
+   - Develop a gui to create the hotkey to midi and midi to hotkey

+   Questions - Does it need a midi monitor.....

+---------------------------old readme ----------------------------------------------------------------

 Autohotkey midi manipulation, keystroke to midi + midi to keystroke, Mouse to Midi and joystick to midi.

-Windows only, requires autohotkey (written for Ansi 32bit ahk version) to run or comple https://autohotkey.com/
+Windows only, requires autohotkey (written for Ansi 32bit ahk version) to run or compile https://autohotkey.com/

 Generic Midi Program (originally from 2010)
   Basic structural framework for a midi program in ahk.